 Skip to content

 The Division of Student Affairs is primarily housed in the TJ Harrelson Student Services Center and Student Union with Residence Life offices also in the Residence Halls.
-The following offices fall under the umbrella of Student Affairs:
+The following offices fall under the umbrella of the Division of Student Affairs and leadership of the Vice President for Student Affairs:

 • Residence Life & Housing